Alamishere/DailyCodePractice/notes.md

 - But it was not that simple.
 I had to create another hashset for the order.
 - Then remove from each other and add the left over.
 - This needs another practice

+## July 18, 2025
+- I know hashset doesn't take duplicates
+- I had issue how do I check if two list have dupliates or not
+- I converetd items to Set but then went blank
+- I think it is the practice that I need
+- It checks whether the size of the List and the Set are the same.
+If they are, it means all elements are unique and returns true; otherwise, it returns false.